wzhou7/fastPSM/README.md

 # What is `fastPSM`?

-Given a feature matrix `X` and the corresponding target variable `Y`, `fastPSM(X,Y)` attempts to automatically search for the best predictive model that will output for each case the propensity scores.
-Features are:
+Given a target variable `Y`, feature matrices `X0`, `X1`. and `X2`, `fastPSM(Y,X0,X1,X2)` attempts to automatically search for the best predictive model that will output for each case the propensity scores.

+Features of the `fastPSM` package are:
 * Can fit separate models for features with lots of missing values or constants
 * Will attempt a wide selection of base models
 * Automatic cross validate and select models